david-juan/ChromDet/README.md

 -  Bedfiles containing chromating states segmentations for the samples to analyse (nine examples at https://github.com/david-juan/ChromDet/tree/master/test/).
 -  Chromatin states collapses definition (an example at https://github.com/david-juan/ChromDet/tree/master/test/States_collapse.txt)
 -  Samples human readable names (an example at https://github.com/david-juan/ChromDet/tree/master/test/Samples_beds.tsv)

+#### Output Files

+##### Main output files

+- Chromatin space file.
+A tsv file containing the coordinates of the samples in the Chromatin Space, as well as to what cluster tehy belong
+- Chromatin Determinants Regions (CDRs) File.
+A tsv file containing the genomic coordinates of the CDRs, as well as to the split of which clusters they contribute and their pattern of collapsed chromatin states in the different samples.

+##### Other output files

+- Whole genome patterns of collapsed chromatin states.
+A tsv file containing the genomic coordinates of every region of the genome characterized by a different pattern of collapsed chromatin states along different samples than their neighbouring regions.
+- Filtered regions with patterns of collapsed chromatin states.
+A tsv containing the genomic coordinates of every region of the genome with a pattern of collapsed chromatin states along different samples considered informative.
+- Fasta file of the filtered regions with patterns of collapsed chromatin states.
+A fasta file, where regions with patterns of collapsed chromatin states along different samples are represented as gap-free aligned sequences of chromatin states for every sample.
+- S3det raw resuls.
+File with the raw output for S3det

 ### External software requirements